NavioX-BD/NavioX/docs/development/navioxbd-development-plan.md

 - **Professional Digital Presence**: Develop a fast, responsive, and SEO-friendly website using modern frontend technologies
 - **Scalable Architecture**: Design with growth in mind, enabling future additions such as admin dashboards and client portals
-- **Cost-Effective Deployment**: Deploy on Render with private repository support and custom domain integration
+- **Cost-Effective Deployment**: Deploy on Netlify with public repository support and custom domain integration
 - **Content Management**: Implement user-friendly CMS for non-technical content updates
 - **Client Engagement**: Create interactive features for client testimonials, project showcases, and contact management
 - **Security & Compliance**: Ensure the website is secure, accessible, and compliant with industry best practices